On the microscopic propagation speed of long-range quantum many-body systems: Setup and Main Results

 By contrast, the mathematics of propagation bounds for \textit{bosonic} systems (that we consider here) has been considerably less developed because these have inherently \textit{unbounded} interactions.
 This leads the standard method for proving propagation bounds (which are based on operator norm estimates) to break down.
 Over the years, several influential works considered special instances of bosonic systems and initial states (\cites{cramer2008locality,cramer2008exact,nachtergaele2009lieb,eisert2009supersonic,SHOE,junemann2013lieb,woods2015simulating,woods2016dynamical,wang2020tightening}).
 For example, the authors of the seminal 2011 work \cite{SHOE} obtained exponential bounds on the propagation admitted by Bose-Hubbard Hamiltonians into the regions of space that are initially devoid of particles, a special situation that is relevant to releasing trapped particles.
 The bound comes with a prefactor given by the total number of particles $N$ and is therefore not stable in the thermodynamic limit where $N\to \infty$.
 A bosonic Lieb-Robinson bound with velocity scaling as $\sqrt{N}$ was derived in 2020 (\cite{wang2020tightening}).
 The last two years saw rapid progress in the area of bosonic propagation bounds and the resolution of several longstanding problems (\cite{YL,KS2,MR4419446,MR4470244,LRSZ,KVS,vanvu2023optimal}).

-Concerning particle transport on \textit{macroscopic} scales for long-range bosons, thermodynamically stable finite speed bounds {were derived under the condition $\alpha>d+2$ in \cite{MR4419446} (respectively $\alpha>d+1$ in \cite{vanvu2023optimal}) for general initial states.} (We call a bound thermodynamically stable if it is independent of the particle number $N$ and the lattice volume $\Lambda$.)
-The decay condition $\alpha>d+1$ is argued to be sharp (\cite{vanvu2023optimal}) and so the comparatively rough notion of macroscopic particle transport for long-range bosons is basically fully understood now.
+{A \textit{microscopic} bound on boson transport --- such as our main result \eqref{MVB0} --- controls the flow of particles on $\mathcal O(1)$ length scales, ideally starting from rather general initial states.} ({Another type of bound concerns macroscopic transport \cite{MR4419446,van2023topological,vanvu2023optimal}, which is a rougher concept that we briefly review in Remark \ref{rmk:macro} for context.)

-For \textit{microscopic} transport of bosons starting from rather general initial states, as we consider here, there have also been crucial advances based on new ideas and methodology.
+On the microscopic transport problem there have been several recent advances based on new ideas and methodology.

 \begin{enumerate}[label=(\roman*)] \item \cite{MR4470244} bounded the maximal speed for the first moment ($p=1$) in general initial states.
 However, the error term depends on the total particle number and so the bound is not stable in the thermodynamic limit $N\to \infty$.
 An equivalent perspective is that the bounds are effective only on slightly mesoscopic length scales $\sim N^{\eta}$ with $\eta=\eta(\alpha)>0$. \item \cite{KVS} proved that the maximal speed for all moments ($p\geq 1$) is almost bounded (grows at most logarithmically in time) in the case of nearest-neighbour hopping and for general initial states. \item \cite{LRSZ} proved that the maximal speed for the first moment ($p=1$) is bounded for any finite-range hopping and bounded-density initial states. \end{enumerate}